apache/drill/_docs/sql-ref/001-data-types.md

 The following tables show data types that Drill can cast to/from other data types.
 Not all types are available for explicit casting in the current release.

-### Explicit type Casting: Numeric and Character types
+### Explicit Type Casting: Numeric and Character types

 <table>
   <tr>